 Try a different approach

-I’m not suggesting this one to be mean, but because it could be an issue to you getting help.
+I’m not suggesting this one to be mean, but because it could be an issue for you to get help.
 Is it possible you’re being unrealistic in what you want from your cries for help?
 Thus, if you are, people simply don’t know how they can help you.

 Maybe it could be a case of just working out why your cries for help aren’t being heard.
-Therefore, working out the way could change that.
+Therefore, working out a way could change that.

 If you’d like to learn more about journaling, then click here.

 Complete a safety plan

 After having the experience that I had at the hand of my Mental Health Trust, and because I started writing this blog, I created a simple no-frills safety plan and safety plan workbook.
 The former is to plan ahead for when you might have a crisis, the latter is for when you’re in a crisis, so it can keep you safe and help distract you.
 To read more about that, you can visit my article about it here or click here to be taken to a page to download both plans.